top of page

 fortresses Flevum at present-day Velsen

-AD 16 was the year General Germanicus Julius Caesar made his final effort to conquer the tribes north of the Lower River Rhine.
-Via the Wadden Sea, his immense fleet of four legions reached the muddy mouth of the River Ems, which was the border of the Frisians and the Chauci.
-Here, Gallic and Germanic auxiliary troops of the Roman Army, who had marched over land from the south, joined the main army.
-The Frisians were, at that time, friendly with the Romans.
-From the River Ems, Germanicus continued to the River Weser to confront the Germanic forces led by Arminius, commander of the Cherusci tribe.
+In AD 16, General Germanicus Julius Caesar launched his final campaign to subdue the tribes north of the Lower Rhine.
+Commanding a massive fleet of four legions, he sailed through the Wadden Sea and reached the muddy estuary of the River Ems, the borderland between the Frisians and the Chauci.
+There, Gallic and Germanic auxiliaries, who had marched north overland, joined the main force.
+At this point, the Frisians maintained friendly relations with Rome.
+From the Ems, Germanicus advanced eastward toward the River Weser to confront the Germanic coalition led by Arminius, the formidable commander of the Cherusci.

 Although the battles between Germanicus and Arminius took many lives, Germanicus was victorious in AD 16.
 A big setback, however, during Germanicus’ military campaign was that on his way back from the River Ems, the fleet ran into a heavy storm on the Wadden Sea.
 Ships were wrecked, many drowned, and the army was scattered over a large area.
 Army officer praefectus Albinovanus Pedo wrote about this maritime disaster, which, by the way, is the oldest account describing the Wadden Sea area.
 Read our blog post Racing on the Wadden Sea with a Silt Sled to find Pedo's compelling account.
 In spite of the fact that Germanicus' campaign was successful overall, he was ordered by Rome, for unclear reasons, to settle behind the Lower River Rhine nevertheless.

-One year after John the Baptist was beheaded in Jerusalem by tetrarch ‘ruler’ Herod Antipas, it was the Frisians who revolted against the Romans this time.
-The immediate cause was the rise in taxes, which led to the great uprising in the year AD 28.
-At least, this is what historian Tacitus cited as the reason.
-Allegedly, a Roman tax collector by the name of Olennius was not satisfied with the small cattle pelts and demanded larger ones from the Frisians.
-When the Frisians explained to Olennius that the size of their cattle was what it was, Olennius wanted the Frisians to give their women and children as slaves.
-There was no reasoning with this antithesis of Zacchaeus.
-Hence, the Frisians were left with no choice but to revolt.
-That was what they did.
-See also notes further below.
+One year after John the Baptist was beheaded in Jerusalem by tetrarch Herod Antipas, it was the Frisians who rose up against Rome.
+The immediate trigger was a steep rise in taxation, which sparked the great Frisian revolt of AD 28—or so historian Tacitus records.
+According to his account, a Roman tax collector named Olennius dismissed the small cattle pelts offered by the Frisians and demanded larger ones instead.
+When the Frisians explained that their cattle were simply of modest size, Olennius went so far as to demand their women and children as slaves.
+There was no reasoning with this antithesis of Zacchaeus, and the Frisians were left with no alternative but rebellion.
+And rebel they did (see further notes below).

 The Frisians, men and probably women, too, since war was a family affair, attacked the fortresses at Flevum in a battle apud lucum quem Baduhennae vocant 'at the grove which is named after [goddess] Baduhenna'.
 In other words, the Battle of Baduhenna Forest.
 No, not the battle at the Teutoburg Forest.
 It was Ba-du-hen-na.